 Contact Information

 You can also tweet me on @lacenews.
-Recent tweets are posted at the bottom of the righthand column, along with a follow button.
+Recent tweets are posted at the bottom of the righthand column of the blog, along with a follow button.
 The tweets are meant to be a more informal look at the behind-the-scene workings of the blog, but not so important that they warrant a formal post.
 It’s a chance to give the site a more personal touch.

 2 Responses to Contact Information